xrtuen/windows-arm64/README.md

 You should be able to run PyCharm/IDEA with multiple warnings via pycharm.bat/idea.bat in the installation folder.

 ### OpenGL 3.3 + OpenCL 1.2
-Microsoft released a compatibility pack for ARM64 targetting systems that support DX12 but don't have OpenGL and OpenCL drivers installed by default.
+Microsoft released a compatibility pack targeting systems that support DX12 but don't have OpenGL and OpenCL drivers installed by default.
 - [OpenGL/OpenCL Compatibility Pack - Microsoft Store](https://www.microsoft.com/store/productId/9NQPSL29BFFF)